About Fighting For Me

-Deanna Daniels, LMFT, Clinical Director
+Deanna Daniels, LMFT, Executive Director

 Deanna Daniels is a licensed Marriage and Family Therapist with 14 years of clinical experience.
 Her experience includes working at a university-based community counseling center, an outpatient facility for the chronically mentally ill adult population, school-based counseling for at-risk K-6 students, and private practice.
 Deanna also has specialized experience working with sexual assault and rape survivors providing crisis intervention, taking hotline calls and providing victim advocate services on hospital call-outs for a former sexual assault crisis agency.

-In addition to serving as Clinical Director on the Board of Directors, Deanna provides clinical supervision and training to FFM trainees and interns as well as clinical training to FFM’s network of therapists.
+In addition to serving as Clinical Director on the Board of Directors, Deanna has provided clinical supervision and training to FFM trainees and interns as well as clinical training to FFM’s network of therapists.
 Deanna is passionate about her work with clients and excited to be a part of the FFM family.
 When she’s not cheering on her kids at the soccer and baseball fields, Deanna loves to spend time at the beach or out on the ocean looking for dolphins.

 Sarah Ortiz, Treasurer

 Sarah’s journey with Fighting For Me began when her good friend and founder, Amanda Zarate, shared her story and vision for helping victims of sexual abuse.
 Even though she had no real experience with abuse, Sarah was inspired by Amanda’s passion and determination, and she strongly wanted to get involved.
 Since joining team Fighting For Me, Sarah has organized several events and planned numerous fundraisers and social activities for all ages.
 As the treasurer for this organization, she hopes to aid in the gathering of funds to help make Fighting For Me something that can truly help the many victims and their families who have been affected by abuse.